Skip to content

 Hobart Airport InterchangeComplete, June 2023

-Hobart Airport to Midway Point Causeway*Estimate*, construction commencement mid 2024
+Hobart Airport to Midway Point Causeway*Estimated construction start: 2025

-*NOTE - These projects are subject to complex Australian and State Government environmental approval processes.
-As such the timeframes provided are indicative only.
+*NOTE - These projects are subject to complex Australian and Tasmanian Government environmental approval processes.
+As such the timeframes are indicative and may be adjusted to reflect the Australian and Tasmanian environmental regulators assessment processes.

 4Community consultation